Guest Post by Camille Daniels

 You’ll also find the usual fast food places in cities around the country.
 If you’re traveling the south island and craving some delicious Indian food, check out Coriander’s.
 They have really good prices, big portions and very tasty food.

 Bottom Line on Traveling New Zealand on a Budget

 New Zealand is definitely one of the most beautiful countries to visit, and you can definitely travel around on a tight budget.

 If you’re heading to this breathtaking place, rent a campervan and stay in free campsites to save money.
 Splurge on activities such as a Milford Sound cruise, a scenic helicopter flight above Mount Cook or a skydive experience.

-AUTHOR BIO: Camille is a jewelry maker and craft blogger from France.
+AUTHOR BIO: Camille is a blogger at crystal healing ritual and craft blogger from France.
 Dedicated to traveling sustainably, Camille has been roaming the world and living abroad for over 7 years.
 When she’s not traveling, you’ll find her hiking or reading a good book.